TexasLAN/documents/bylaws.md

 	   In addition, an officer who is unable to complete the second semester of their duties shall be replaced in an election at the end of the fall semester.
     2. A Member may serve in an elected Officer position for only one full term.
     3. A Member may be nominated for the same position repeatedly unless there is a compelling organizational reason to not do so.
-	   Such reappointments shall be frowned upon.
+	   Such reappointments shall be frowned upon if the person has been in that position for more than a year.
     4. Each officer shall take office in the 2nd to last scheduled meeting of the academic year and serve a two-semester term.
 	   After holding a full term in office, they will be considered ineligible for election to the same position.
 6. Voting: